LeighAllenDev/Back-to-the-arcade/README.md

 * White

 ### Typograpy
-This website solely uses the Exo 2 font as it fits in with the theme of the logo font and has a retro game feel to it. the font was taken from Google Fonts as described in the credits section.
+This website solely uses the Exo 2 font as it fits in with the theme of the logo font and has a retro game feel to it.
+The font was taken from Google Fonts as described in the credits section.

 ## Current Features Common to all pages